Isle of Wight Guru

 The Lymington to Yarmouth ferry crossing is my absolute favourite of the six different Isle of Wight ferry crossings.
 Sure, the Hovercraft is great fun and I like wandering along the pier at Ryde but the Lymington to Yarmouth crossing feels the most holiday-esque and it's usually the quietest route.

-The crossing goes through a nice stretch of the Solent with plenty to look at and then either side of the water you've got Yarmouth and Lymington which are both well-to-do towns with gorgeous countryside a little further afield.
+The crossing goes through a nice stretch of the Solent with plenty to look at and then either side of the water you've got Yarmouth and Lymington.
+They are both well-to-do towns with gorgeous countryside a little further afield.

 As a result, it's a great way to see the Isle of Wight on a day trip.
 The crossing only takes 40 minutes and it links up conveniently with a train on the mainland side of the water at Lymington Pier.